 Once successfully migrated within the cloud hosted environment, several process improvements to the DevSecOps posture became immediately apparent, to include the use of Continuous Integration/Continuous Deployment (CI/CD) utilizing Azure Artifacts to ensure release artifacts are stored.
 Additional cloud related capabilities will be realized: such as BurpSuite and SonarQube for code scans, PowerBI and RShiny for dashboard and data analytics, as well as leveraging Application Programming Interface (API)s to enable data integration and data sharing across the Army.

 Our team's expertise in utilizing current and emerging technologies as well as fully embracing our relationship with AFC and FCC leadership led to the development of a future vision document and within a pursuit for a stronger, faster, and more stable applications to support the growing AIMD mission and overall support to the success of Multi Domain Operations (MDO) and enabling the planning for Army 2030, Army 2040 and beyond.
 With this understanding, we were able to develop and implement a plan that led to the government now requiring migration of ArCADIE to the cARMY cloud.

 Latest News View All

-- JANUS RESEARCH GROUP RECOGNIZES MS. KATHERINE HODGE, MR. JONATHAN FARRER AND MS. JESSICA ERIE WITH ENERGY AWARDS JANUS Research Group (JANUS) is pleased to present Ms. Katherine Hodge, Mr. Jonathan Farrer and Ms. Jessica Erie with Energy Awards for their outstanding efforts with the Manpower Personnel Training Business Unit (MPT BU).
-(8/24/2023)
+- JANUS RESEARCH GROUP RECOGNIZES VINCENT GUTIERREZ AND ANDREA LAWRENCE WITH ENERGY AWARDS FOR THEIR WORK WITH THE FIRES CENTER OF EXCELLENCE JANUS Research Group (JANUS) is pleased to present Mr. Vincent Gutierrez and Ms. Andrea Lawrence with Energy Awards for their work with the Fires Center of Excellence (FCoE).
+(1/19/2024)